MarinaGRey/Pac_Man_Reinforcement_Learning/README.md

 # Pac-Man Autonomous Agent Projects

 Welcome to the repository for our Pac-Man autonomous agent projects!
-This repository contains two main practice folders: Practice_1 and Practice_2, each with their own set of files and objectives.
+This repository contains two main practice folders:best_agent and reports.

 This project was awarded first place in the class competition of Machine Learning I at UC3M.
 In collaboration with María Ángeles Magro Garrote ([GitHub Profile](https://github.com/mariamagro)).
 Note that only our code has been updated, not all class materials.

 ## Overview

+We had two main projects to complete at class, one using classification and other using reinforcement, and then both results were compared to obtain the best agent.

 ### Project 1
 The aim of Project 1 was to develop an autonomous Pac-Man agent capable of efficiently playing the game and maximizing its score.
 This involved: